 Commercial leases are much more common with office or retail spaces, and they are basically treated as rentals.
 Similar to commercial sales, the payout can be very high.
 But on that same vein, the experience and knowledge needed is also greater than simpler home sales.

-Commission Split In Texas
+Commission Split In Pennsylvania